Cap-go/website/src/content/blog/create-react-mobile-apps-with-capacitor.md

 npx cap sync
 ```

-The first command `npm run build` will simply build your React project and export the static build, while the second command `npx cap sync` will sync all the web code into the right places of the native platforms so they can be displayed in an app.
+The first command `npm run build` will simply build your React project and export the static build.

+While the second command `npx cap sync` will sync all the web code into the right places of the native platforms so they can be displayed in an app.

 Additionally, the sync command might update the native platforms and install plugins, so when you install a new [Capacitor plugins](https://capacitorjs.com/docs/plugins) it’s time to run `npx cap sync` again.